conery/dexter/docs/dex_install.md

 Dexter depends on a several third-party libraries.
 We recommend setting up a new virtual environment for Dexter and its dependences.

-Start by typing a command that goes to your Finances folder:
+Start by typing a command that goes to your project directory, _e.g._:
 ```shell
 $ cd Finances
 ```